 • RTTOV v13 can only simulate radiances for instruments for which a coefficient file has been generated.
 The instruments currently supported are listed in Table 3.
-Only sensors with channels at wavelengths greater than 0.4 microns can be simulated with RTTOV v13.

 • The accuracy of simulations for very broad channels (e.g. SEVIRI channel 4 at 3.9 microns) is poor with significant biases noted (~1-2K) (see e.g. Brunel and Turner, 2003).
 This is the case for all versions of RTTOV.
 A work around is to use Planck weighted coefficient files (which are now standard for all sensors where this is a problem) resulting in much lower biases.
 Whether coefficients are Planck-weighted can be determined by examining the PLANCK_WEIGHTED section in the coefficient file (if it is not present, there are no Planck-weighted channels).